 While eating a Low-FODMAP diet is not a long-term solution to resolving all gut and inflammatory issues, it can definitely provide the relief you need for short periods of time.
 If you experience flairs when you don’t eat Low-FODMAP, that is a clear sign the underlying issue needs to be addressed with a practitioner.

-Recently, my gut health has turned a magnificent corner and I can now incorporate high FODMAP foods in my diet in moderation, but I still find cooking Low-FODMAP for the most part is an easy way of keeping my digestion moving along at a steady pace.
+Although I no longer need to eat a Low-FODMAP diet consistently, I still find cooking Low-FODMAP meals is an easy way of keeping my digestion moving along at a steady pace.

 I have included my favorite Low-FODMAP dinner recipes in this post.
-I put many of these recipes on constant rotation in my own home, even though I don’t necessarily need to eat Low-FOMAP anymore.
+I put many of these recipes on constant rotation in my own home.
 They are nutritious, flavorful, nourishing, and digest oh-so well!

 DO note that some of these recipes include ingredients that have a moderate level of fermentable carbohydrate (such as broccoli or avocado, etc).
 Remember certain foods are considered low-FODMAP in a low quantity and only reach high-FODMAP status after a certain volume.
 In essence, you would need to exceed a certain amount in order to experience a reaction.